What is FAFSA on the Web?

-The Free Application for Federal Student Aid (FAFSA) is the form used by the U.S. Department of Education to determine your Expected Family Contribution (EFC).
+The Free Application for Federal Student Aid (FAFSA) is the form used by the U.S. Department of Education to determine your Student Aid Index (SAI).
 The data collected is used to conduct a “needs analysis” based on financial information, such as income, assets and other household information, which you (and your parents, if you are a dependent student) will be asked to provide.
 The FAFSA is submitted online at the following address: https://studentaid.gov/.

-Because electronic signatures hold the same legal status as written signatures, students and parents of dependent students applying for aid must use their FSA ID to confirm identity when electronically signing the FAFSA.
+Because electronic signatures hold the same legal status as written signatures, students and parents of dependent students applying for aid must have an FSA ID to access the FAFSA.

 When should I complete and submit the FAFSA on the web?